-Sure, a haunted house is spooky fun and a haunted castle is even better.
+Sure, a haunted trail is spooky, a nighttime hayride is eerie, and a haunted castle is even better.
 However, if your kids have been there and done that, they might be looking for a more extreme adventure this Halloween.
-New England’s theme parks go all out for the most frightful holiday, mixing the thrills of the rides with chilling theatrics and special effects.
-Even if your kids aren't into the scary stuff, there is plenty of Halloween-themed fun to be had.
+New England’s theme parks, including the eerie new Ravenwood Haunted Farm north of the city, go all out for the most frightful holiday, mixing the thrills of the rides with chilling theatrics and special effects.
+Too scary?
+No worries: Our Halloween Guide is packed with seasonal parades, crafts, and other activities that are just plain fun.